Smoking increases the risk of cardiovascular disease in several ways:

 The vast majority of cases of lung cancer lead to death.

-Note that the trend in the rate of developing lung cancer for women has been increasing, while in men is decreasing.
-The main reason is because numbers of female smokers - unlike men - continued to increase in the 1950s and 1960s before starting to fall.
+Note that the trend in the rate of developing lung cancer for women has been increasing, while in men it is decreasing.
+The main reason is because numbers of female smokers – unlike men – continued to increase in the 1950s and 1960s before starting to fall.
 Cancer may take some years to develop, so a fall in female rates of lung cancer is likely to occur later.
-Evidence also suggests that women are more susceptible to developing the condition.
+Evidence also suggests that women are more susceptible to developing lung cancer.

 For mothers who smoke during pregnancy:

-The bar chart shows that when mothers smoke more than ten cigarettes a day, the birthweight of their babies is reduced.
+The bar chart shows that when mothers under the age of 20 smoke whilst pregnant, the birthweight of their babies is reduced.